← Back to Topics

 What Constitutes Original Issue?

-• Stock received in transfers that don't preserve QSBS status under Section 1202(h)
+• Any stock transfers that do not preserve QSBS status under Section 1202(h).

 Redemption Restrictions

-Regulation 1.1202-2 provides detailed rules on how redemptions can disqualify QSBS.
+Regulation 1.1202-2 offers detailed guidance on how redemptions can impact the qualification of stock as QSBS.

 Redemptions from Taxpayer or Related Persons